-A Continuum of Care is a group of service providers in a particular geographic area who work together in a collaborative planning process to develop programs that address homelessness.
+The Maine Continuum of Care is a group of service providers who work together in a collaborative planning process to develop programs that address homelessness.
 Continuums can apply to the U.S. Department of Housing and Urban Development (HUD) for McKinney-Vento funding to support these programs.
 Local agencies wishing to access these funds must do so through their Continuum’s annual CoC NOFA application process.
-Continuum of Care funds may be used for projects under five program components: Permanent Housing, Transitional Housing, Supportive Services, HMIS, and, in some limited cases, Homelessness Prevention.

 The Maine Continuum of Care (MCOC) covers the entire State of Maine and supports projects throughout the region.
 The MCOC’s mission is to plan and coordinate an inclusive system that helps Maine people avoid or exit quickly from homelessness, and to address the underlying causes of homelessness.
 Applying for HUD CoC funding is one way to work toward that goal.